 We finished the month in Greece on our Mark Warner holiday to Lakitira.
-It was such a lovely holiday and we had such a great time, all doing things we wanted to like the children in Mini Club, Hubby diving and then water sports – kayaking and paddle boarding too.
+It was such a lovely holiday and we had such a great time, all doing things we wanted to like the children in Mini Club, Dave diving and then water sports – kayaking and paddle boarding too.

 Before the holiday we did a stay, park and fly package at the Arora Gatwick International hotel which was the perfect way to start our break – and the perfect place to pick the car up from afterwards!

 After coming back from Greece we next went away for LP’s birthday, travelling up to Drayton Manor for an overnight stay.
 She loves Drayton Manor, even more so because her brother loves it so much and we all had a really lovely stay.